nodeontrain/nodeontrain.xyz/tuts/usage.md

 		 run  npm install
 {% endhighlight %}

-Trainjs also comes with a built-in development server that will allow you to preview what the generated <a href="http://demo.nodeontrain.xyz" target="_blank">site</a> will look like in your browser locally.
+[trainjs](https://nodeontrain.xyz) also comes with a built-in development server that will allow you to preview what the generated <a href="http://demo.nodeontrain.xyz" target="_blank">site</a> will look like in your browser locally.

 {% highlight bash %}